ontohub/ruby-style-guide/README.md

   result = 1 \
            - 2

+  long_string = <<-STR
-  long_string = 'First part of the long string' \
+                  First part of the long string
-                ' and second part of the long string'
+                  and second part of the long string STR
   ```

 * Adopt a consistent multi-line method chaining style.